-I, , have a medical release to return to the clinical setting on (Print name to continue my education in the nursing program at Casper College. (date) My medical release in udes the following restrictions: waiver to acknowl have no liability sh the clinical setting with the above stated restrictions and am signing this dge that Casper College and the H.E.
-Stuckenhoff Department of Nursing ald I sustain an injury providing client care.
-It is my sole decision to return g with the restrictions the physician has indicated.
-OR I will not absence policy wil eturn to the clinical setting and understand absence time accrues and the be implemented.
-(Student Signature) (Instructor Signature) (Date) (Date)
+I will return to the clinical setting with the above stated restrictions and am signing this waiver to acknowledge that Casper College and the H.E.
+Stuckenhoff Department of Nursing have no liability should I sustain an injury providing client care.
+It is my sole decision to return to the clinical setting with the restrictions the physician has indicated.

+OR

+I will not return to the clinical setting and understand absence time accrues and the absence policy will be implemented.

+(Student Signature)

+(Instructor Signature)

+(Date)

+(Date)